Sunday, August 25, 2024

 For more, check out the Elvis Costello discography - and listen to as many of his recordings as possible.

 We extend big time fedora tips to Wikipedia and YouTube, which provided lots and lots and lots of material for this post.
 Also must credit All Music.com in the acknowledgments, as much as we, diehard music lovers all, loathe their correspondent's mindless fixation on chart success, whether albums and singles made the Top 40 - and frequent use of such cringe-worthy lines as "the album was a commercial and critical failure."
-Numerous records we absolutely love and can't get enough of at Way Too Damn Lazy To Write A Blog after numerous listenings were "commercial and critical failures."
+Dozens of records we absolutely love and can't get enough of at Way Too Damn Lazy To Write A Blog after numerous listenings were described by knucklehead writers as "commercial and critical failures."